-We´re taking over the Basque Museum for three days and transforming it into a production studio in which the participants will use tools such as photogrphy, writing or drawing – using photocopy as a basic reproduction form- to approach the museum’s archive and collections from a contemporary way of looking.
+We´ve taken over the Basque Museum for three days and transforming it into a production studio in which the participants have used tools such as photogrphy, writing or drawing – using photocopy as a basic reproduction form- to approach the museum’s archive and collections from a contemporary way of looking.

-As a result of this experimental documentation at the museum, the participants will create a field book around their experiences.
+As a result of this experimental documentation at the museum, the participants have created a field book around their experiences.

-The laboratory will have two incredible guests.
-On the one hand, Jon Cazenave, who will approach the theme of “territory” and will provide keys regarding the making of the books.
-On the other hand, Marta Jiménez, historian and head of the Photography department at the Basque Museum, who will give us her vision and historical prespective.
+The laboratory has had two incredible guests.
+On the one hand, Jon Cazenave, who have approached the theme of “territory” and provided keys regarding the making of the books.
+On the other hand, Marta Jiménez, historian and head of the Photography department at the Basque Museum, has given us her vision and historical prespective.
 The resulting field books will be exposed during the opening week of the Festival (4-8 June).

 Alejandro Acín is a photographer, designer and editor based in Bristol (UK).
 His photographic work investigates dynamics of consumption and trading environments in capitalist societies.
 He is founder director of IC-Visual Lab, an independent platform for the dissemination and production of contemporary photography via ICVL Studio.
 He has also been the Creative Director of Photobook Bristol from 2011 to 2013.
 Since 2016 he is an Associated Lecture at University of Coventry and London College of Communication.